ServiceNow/Fast-LLM/docs/quick-start.md

                 claimName: pvc-fast-llm-inputs
         ```

-        Save this configuration to a file named `file-transfer-pod.yaml` and apply it to your Kubernetes cluster:
+        Save this configuration to a file named `clone-model-pod.yaml`.
+Next, apply this configuration to your Kubernetes cluster:

         ```bash
-        kubectl apply -f file-transfer-pod.yaml
+        kubectl apply -f clone-model-pod.yaml
         ```

-        Copy the configuration file to the pod:
+        Now, enter the pod, log in to your Hugging Face account, and clone the model:

         ```bash
-        kubectl cp config.json file-transfer:/mnt/inputs
+        kubectl exec -it clone-model -- /bin/bash
+        git lfs install
+        git clone https://huggingface.co/HuggingFaceTB/SmolLM2-135M /mnt/inputs/SmolLM2-135M
         ```

-        Finally, clean up the temporary pod and configuration file:
+        Finally, clean up the temporary pod, it's no longer needed:

         ```bash
-        kubectl delete pod file-transfer
+        kubectl delete pod clone-model
-        rm config.json
         ```

 === "Llama-3.2-1B"

     Llama is a larger model with 1B parameters.
 It's more powerful but requires more resources to train.
-We'll grab the model from the Huggingface Hub and save it to our inputs folder:
+We'll grab the model from the Huggingface Hub and save it to our inputs folder.

+    !!! note "Access Required"

+        Meta gates access to the Llama model.
+You need to request access to the model from Meta before you can download it at https://huggingface.co/meta-llama/Llama-3.2-1B.

     === "Docker"